wobrotson/RocSocCodeCamp/README.md

 3. Flow control: 'for' loops and 'if' statements;
 4. Using and writing functions.

-Each of the topics is presented in it's own notebook, with an exercise notebook to be optionally completed at the end.
+Each of the topics is presented in it's own notebook.

 Session 2 is a worked example of how to take a sample earth science dataset and transform it into a publishable result (data analysis, visualisation and interpretation).
-The dataset we are working with here is ***Koen to show me on monday***, and the workflow for the session is as follows:
+The dataset we are working with here is a vein transect from Zambia, and the workflow for the session is as follows:

 1. Reading data files into Python;
 2. Analysing the data with the NumPy and Pandas libraries;